amatov/SegmentationBiomarkerCTC/readme.txt

 For information on deployment terminology, go to http://www.mathworks.com/help.
-Select your product and see the Glossary in the Userís Guide.
+Select your product and see the Glossary in the User‚Äôs Guide.

 * NOTE: <matlabroot> is the directory where MATLAB is installed on the target machine.